Fines & Lost Items

 Appealing Fines, Claiming Items Returned, Reporting Loss or Damage

 Please use the Fine Appeal and Claim Form to appeal any fines you feel were assessed in error, to claim that you've already returned, or never borrowed, an item checked out to your account, or to report a lost or damaged item.
 Library staff will review your appeal/claim and grant or deny it based on surrounding circumstances, including your overall library record.
-Items claimed returned will be searched for by library staff twice over a 4-6 week period; if not found, library staff will bill you for replacement or declare the item missing.
+Items claimed returned will be searched for by library staff twice over a 4-6 week period; if not found, library staff will bill the item as lost on your account or declare the item missing.

 An outstanding balance of $50 or more will result in the temporary suspension of borrowing and renewing privileges.